Darren McCormack (hurler)

 Darren McCormack (born 29 July 1978) is an Irish hurler who played as a centre-back for the Westmeath senior team.

-Born in Castlepollard, County Westmeath, McCormack first arrived on the inter-county scene at the age of seventeen when he first linked up with the Westmeath minor teams as a dual player before later joining the under-21 hurling side.
+Born in Castlepollard, County Westmeath, McCormack first arrived on the inter-county scene at the age of seventeen when he first linked up with the Westmeath minor teams as a dual player, before joining the under-21 hurling side.
 He made his senior debut during the 1997 league.
 McCormack subsequently became a regular member of the starting fifteen and won three Christy Ring Cup medals.

 As a member of the Leinster inter-provincial team on a number of occasions, McCormack won one Railway Cup medal.
 At club level he is a four-time championship medallist with Castlepollard.

 McCormack announced his retirement from inter-county hurling on 24 May 2012.